 Intermapper Remote Access can be helpful in various types of situations.
-Maybe you’re a network guy who works from home, and you want to monitor network activity after normal business hours.
-Or maybe you have a distributed network and need to monitor IT infrastructure in several physical locations, or provide managed services and don’t want to drive across town to troubleshoot client issues.
+Maybe you’re a network person who works from home, and you want to monitor network activity after normal business hours.
+Or maybe you have a distributed network and need to monitor IT infrastructure in several physical locations or provide managed services and don’t want to drive across town to troubleshoot client issues.

-To fit your organization’s specific needs and requirements, we offer two different licensing models for Intermapper Remote Access: individual and pooled.
+To fit your organization’s specific needs and requirements, we offer two licensing models for Intermapper Remote Access: Pooled and Individual.

-Individual licenses allow you to connect to any Intermapper server from one remote client (e.g. workstation, laptop).
+By contrast, Individual licenses allow you to connect to one or multiple Intermapper servers from one remote client (for example, a workstation or laptop).
 The software is installed on a specific remote client.
 Because the software is locked down on that specific hardware, it can only be used from that client.

 Single users and small installations of Intermapper use this model most frequently.
 Possible scenarios in which individual licenses would be the best option include: